cms-opendata-workshop/workshop-lesson-tagandprobe/_episodes/02-fitting.md

 ## The Fit

+We used a gaussian and a crystall ball function for the fist peak (1S) and a gaussian for the remaining peaks.
+For the background we used a chebychev polynomial.
 The fits in this tutorial will be executed using the `/src/DoFit.cpp` function based on the [RooFit](https://root.cern.ch/doc/master/group__Roofit.html) library.

 You can find generic tutorials [_here_](https://root.cern.ch/doc/master/group__tutorial__roofit.html).